• Skip to primary navigation

 The five runners-up are:

-If you want to see how we made our selections, we recorded the process and posted it on our YouTube channel.
+If you want to see how we made our selections, we recorded the process with Kyle and you can watch that below

 We’re just a couple months away the one-year anniversary of the publication of my book on the The New Yorker Cartoon Caption Contest.
 I promise to stop promoting my book after the anniversary passes on June 4, but until then I’ll continue urging you all to buy as many copies as possible.